harveshvaran/ftp82_laptop/WEEK1.md

 ## Playing with conflicts

 Here, the team members play their turns individually on their desktops; say team-X has two members X1 and X2.
-Both start their turns simultaneously (by pulling master and checking out branches.
+Both start their turns simultaneously, by pulling master and checking out branches.

 The reviewer will merge one, but the second pull request can not be auto-merged.
 So the player who goes second needs to resolve the conflict.
 S/he looks at the change as made by the first player and her own change and chooses the better of the two.
 If hers is better, this is another pull request for the reviewer to merge.